Z4kr-Sec/z4kr-sec.github.io/content/HTB/Easy/Analytics-HTB.md

 ![](/assets/images/HTB/Analytics/Analitics-LOGO.png)

-This machine focuses on exploiting a vulnerable instance of *Metabase* to gain initial access. with the help of the exploit - CVE-2023-38646, we obtain command execution on the target.
+This machine focuses on exploiting a vulnerable instance of *Metabase* to gain initial access.
+With the help of the exploit - CVE-2023-38646, we obtain command execution on the target.
 The next phase involves navigating a Docker container environment, leveraging exposed credentials, and transitioning to an SSH session with user-level access.
 Finally, the privilege escalation is achieved by exploiting a known vulnerability (CVE-2023-2640) in the operating system to gain root access.

 {{< callout type="info" >}}
   Tags: